 So let's do that today with a recipe, a recipe for a ham sandwich.
 I've left the ingredient list fairly bare and open ended, but if you've bothered to read through this text, I'll tell you the specifics here:

-For the ham, use whatever your favorite ham is that isn’t sweet.
+You can find it at Whole Foods on occasion, or sometimes smaller charcuterie shops have it.
+If you can't find ham from France, use whatever your favorite ham is that isn't sweet.
 Think smoked ham, not Black Forrest Ham.

 Use the Comté cheese.
 Get gruyere if you can't find it ( better than going cheese-less ), but really do try to get the Comté.